 - Vietnam Railways operates the rail network in the country which connects the main cities

-- Kiwi, Skyscanner, and Opodo – Flight comparison search engines to find the cheapest flights to Vietnam and within the country
+- Kiwi and Skyscanner – Flight comparison search engines to find the cheapest flights to Vietnam and within the country

-- GetYourGuide and Viator – a collection of local tours and things to do in Vietnam.
+- GetYourGuide and Viator – a collection of local tours and activities in Vietnam.
 Also offers Skip the Line tickets for crowded attractions

 - HostelWorld – #1 hostel search website to find accommodation while backpacking Vietnam.
 Thousands of hostels and millions of reviews from fellow travellers

-- Booking.com – commonly used booking site to find accommodation in Vietnam.
-Hostels, hotels, and other unique accommodation with advanced filtering and millions of reviews
+- Booking.com – commonly used booking site for accommodation in Vietnam.
+Find hostels, hotels, and other unique accommodations in Vietnam with advanced filtering and millions of reviews

 There you have it, the ultimate Vietnam backpacking guide.
 We hope you have found all the information you need for backpacking around Vietnam.